-The course continues by introducing other aspects the welder needs to know, like Joint Preparation and Fit up - all essential to producing good welds.
+The other important aspects that the welder needs to know, like Joint Preparation and Fit up, follow on from the basics - all essential to producing good welds.

 After several Modules addressing actual welding of joints, the welder is taken through numerous other related modules about Metallurgy, Defects, Inspection and Testing and so on.

 There are 19 Modules to be covered in total, with an average time of about 6 weeks to complete.
 Some learners will grasp it sooner, others may take longer.
 Most important is to Practice and Practice until an expert.